SAP-samples/ui5-typescript-walkthrough/steps/27/README.md

 It includes the `sap/ui/test/starter/runTest.js` script which is responsible for loading the test suite configuration and starting the test.

-Unlike with the UI5 bootstrap, the script only accepts the `data-sap-ui-resource-roots` configuration where we need to register our project specific test namespace so that our modules can be loaded.
+Unlike with the UI5 bootstrap, this script only accepts the `data-sap-ui-resource-roots` configuration where we need to register our project-specific test namespace so that our modules can be loaded.

-The page will be referenced in the test suite, which we're going to create next.
+The page will be referenced in the test suite that we will create next.

 ```html
 <!DOCTYPE html>